ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 60 minutes.
 It wasn't exactly coding but it was watching some tutorials on Illustrator so that I can use it to create wireframes and designs for websites.

 **Thoughts**: I am really interested in front-end work!

+### Day 35: March 12th, 2017

+**Today's Progress**: Coded for 45 minutes.
+Watched a few tutorials on Illustrator.

+**Thoughts**: Feeling good!
+Tomorrow, I start an online mini-bootcamp with Lambda schools.
+Time for some Javascript.